Contributed by: Healthians Team

 Having a balanced diet rich in the above-mentioned five essential nutrients can help improve your eye health and even reduce the risk of various eye ailments.

-The best part is that these foods are available in your nearby markets that you can buy them whenever you want.
+The best part is that these foods are available in your nearby markets you can buy them whenever you want.

 Furthermore, you should also undergo preventive health checkups.
 These health checks give a complete report about your health, allowing you to take necessary precautionary measures to improve your well-being and keep a host of ailments at bay.